tunmsk/nextgen-facebook/readme.txt

 = 8.28.5-1 =

 (2016/03/31) Updated the Google testing tool URL to remove the large and unnecessary header/footer.
+Removed the "Share Single Image" option from the Pinterest button settings.